 MDE will continue outreach activities, concentrating on site visits to ensure vehicle recyclers' and scrap processing facilities' compliance with Maryland's mercury switch recovery law.
+The Department has assigned another inspector, on a part time basis, to perform additional mercury switch inspections and address scrap tire permit issues as part of the inspection.
+The highest priority will be on those facilities that have previous Site Complaints issued by the

-The highest priority will be on those four (4) facilities that have not registered with ELVS and on those facilities who have never returned switches via the ELVS program.
-MDE's goal is to conduct 12 site visits per month.
-Enforcement action will continue to be taken against facilities that fail to comply with the law.
+Department.
+Upon final determination that a facility has not satisfied a previously issued Site Complaint, an NOV will be issued to the facility by the Department.
+As previously stated, this NOV will include a financial penalty as well as an agreement for the facility to come into compliance with the Maryland mercury switch law.
+MDE's goal is to conduct 16 site visits per month.
+Enforcement action will continue to be taken against facilities that fail to comply with Maryland's mercury switch law.